nterreri/thesis/report/appendix.md

 synonym generation tests which require a very large amount of RAM to run efficiently (see above).

-Running only the unit tests should take less than a minute[^fast].
+Running *only* the unit tests should take less than a minute[^fast].
 The unit tests, in fact, are designed for quick execution (see Martin, 2009, p.132).
-Finally, if the pytest-cov package is been installed (Schlaich, 2016) then it is possible to get reports for code coverage about individual subpackages by providing the desired subpackage name as an argument in the following manner:
+Finally, if the pytest-cov package is installed (Schlaich, 2016) then it is possible to get reports for code coverage about individual sub-packages by providing the desired sub-package name as an argument in the following manner:

 ~~~
 python -m py.test --cov=botinterface tests/tests_unit/